mikebowler/jekyll_jirametrics/mcp.md

 This simplest form works whenever the MCP host can find `jirametrics` on its `PATH`, which is usually the case when you start Claude Code from a terminal where `jirametrics` already runs.

 If Claude Code reports that it can't start the server, the host was almost certainly launched without your Ruby version manager's environment, so a bare `jirametrics` isn't on its `PATH`.
-Run `which jirametrics` in your terminal and use whatever absolute path it prints as the `command` instead:
+This is the single most common setup problem, and it is not specific to Claude Code: any MCP host launched outside your normal shell hits it.
+The fix is always the same, give it the absolute path.
+Run `which jirametrics` (or `where jirametrics` on Windows) in your terminal and use whatever it prints as the `command` instead:

 ```json
 {